Cura : Care Beyond Boundaries Logo

 A review within several days is common to check healing and manage sutures if present.
 Flying clearance should be based on clinical review and your recovery status.

 Plan a local dental review and follow up imaging as advised.
-Keep surgical notes and radiographs for continuity of care.
+Keep surgical notes and radiographs so your home dentist can understand what was done.

 Recovery varies by tooth location, tissue response and the size of the lesion treated.
-Your clinician will provide personalised guidance, including when to resume normal activities.
+Your clinician will provide personalized guidance, including when to resume normal activities.

 First 48 Hours